 However, if you’re a social butterfly, sharing an apartment with some other expats and Germans of your generation might be exactly what you need to kickstart your social circle in Germany.

-No worries there, as apartments on the German market are often let in an unfurnished state, so you’re free to decorate to your own taste, down to the curtains and the kitchen appliances.
+No worries there, as most of the apartments on the German market, are in an unfurnished state.
+So, you’re free to decorate your house to your own taste, down to the curtains and the kitchen appliances.
 That said, there’s also a wide variety of fully furnished options available that are tailored to expats and their families during their year(s) abroad.